WebThings Gateway for Raspberry Pi User Guide

-The gateway has an add-ons system so that you can extend its capabilities.
+The gateway has an add-on system so that you can extend its capabilities.
 A few add-ons are installed by default (Web Thing, Zigbee, and Z-Wave) so that your gateway will work with a large number of commercial devices right out of the box.
-However, you can boost support for additional devices if they are supported by an Add-on.
-You’ll find the Add-on page under Settings.
+However, you can add support for additional devices if they are supported by an add-on.
+You’ll find the Add-ons page under Settings.

 Locate and Install More Add-Ons As Needed

 From the Settings menu, select Add-Ons.

 To enable more Add-Ons, click the “(+)” button in the lower right to browse the add-on list, then select ` + Add` to enable any additional add-ons.
 For example, if you have TP-Link or HomeKit compatible devices at home, you can install their add-ons, then discover and pair the devices so that they can be managed by your WebThings Gateway.

 New add-ons will continue to be developed to enable control of newly supported devices, so check back periodically to scan new add-ons in the list.
 You can submit requests for additional device support in the issues tab of the gateway software development site.